This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 iOS

-Makes sense only on iOS, where there are two push notification services: "sandbox" and "production".
+On iOS, there are two push notification services: "sandbox" and "production".
 This defines whether the push token is supposed to be used with the sandbox platform notification service.
 Defaults to Application.getIosPushNotificationServiceEnvironmentAsync() exposed by expo-application or false.
 Most probably you won't need to customize that.
 You may want to customize that if you don't want to install expo-application and still use the sandbox APNs.

 deviceId